Vista, California: City government

-Vista, a charter city since 2007, is governed by a mayor, John B. Franklin, and a city council, consisting of Katie Melendez (Deputy Mayor), Corinna Contreras, Jeff Fox, and Daniel O'Donnell.
+Vista, a charter city since 2007, operates under the council-manager form of government, with a weak-mayor system.
+The city is governed by a mayor, John B. Franklin, and a city council, consisting of Katie Melendez, Corinna Contreras, Jeff Fox, and Daniel O'Donnell.
 Since 2017, the four city councilmembers have been elected by districts; the mayor has always been elected at large.